FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Club bias

-In a snake draft, reaching is especially costly because you sacrifice higher-value options.
+In a snake draft, reaching is costly because you sacrifice higher-value options.

 How to avoid it: Think in tiers.
-If your target belongs to a large tier, he will likely still be available at your next pick.
+If your target belongs to a large tier, they will likely still be available at your next pick.

 4) Treating Draft Like Classic FPL